“My music

 |

-An audio technician with many years of experience
+A production technician with many years of experience

 as a professional guitarist, singer and songwriter – and 50 years in

-professional audio |
+professional audio. |

 |